Sandman90/wp-how-many-coffees/README.md

 ### License

-The Wordpress "How Many Coffees" plugin is licensed under the GPL v3.
+The Wordpress "How Many Coffees" plugin is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.